Sandra Carpenter: Service work

 Carpenter founded the first woman's shelter in the Detroit, Michigan suburbs.
 She helped organize the Michigan chapter of the National Organization for Women (NOW) and served as the founding president of NOW's Oakland County chapter. in 1975, the Wayne County chapter of NOW awarded Carpenter their Feminist of the Year Award.

-Family
+Personal life

-After her college studies, Sandra Carpenter married Nick de Kuyper and moved to Europe to live with de Kuyper.
-They had one son, John.
-They divorced in 1961.
+After her college studies, Sandra Carpenter married Nick de Kuyper and moved to Europe to live with him.
+They had one son, John and divorced in 1961.
 In 1964, Sandra Carpenter married widower Robert Carpenter.
 She adopted his four children: Robert, John, Kristin and Charles.
 Sandra Carpenter and Robert Carpenter divorced in 1980.